Spacial/awesome-csirt/README.md

 - [Machine Learning on Encrypted Data Without Decrypting It](https://juliacomputing.com/blog/2019/11/22/encrypted-machine-learning.html)
 - [0bin](https://github.com/sametmax/0bin): Client side encrypted pastebin.
 - [Raspberry pi as poor man’s hardware hacking tool](https://payatu.com/blog/Arun-Magesh/using-rasberrypi-as-poor-mans-hardware-hacking-tool)
-- [dorking](https://www.alec.fyi/dorking-how-to-find-anything-on-the-internet.html) (how to find anything on the Internet)
 - [usbkill](https://github.com/hephaest0s/usbkill): is an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.
 - [gs-transfer](https://github.com/hackerschoice/gs-transfer): Secure File Transfer via Global Socket Bounce Network.
 - [CORE](https://github.com/coreemu/core): The Common Open Research Emulator (CORE) is a tool for emulating networks on one or more machines.